Skip to content

 Note: You may have come across workplace incident reports before, just by a different name.
 Many organizations refer to this type of report as a workplace accident report or HR incident report.
 While we’ll focus on HR here, other departments may have similar report forms, including finance and IT teams.

-Some of the ways workplace incident reports do this include:
+Some of the ways workplace incident report templates do this include:

-• Collecting detailed and accurate documentation: Incident reports provide an official account of workplace accidents and incidents, ensuring that all relevant information is recorded.
+• Collecting detailed and accurate documentation: Incident report templates provide a consistent structure for documenting workplace accidents and incidents, ensuring all relevant information is recorded each time an incident occurs.

-• Providing a framework for thorough, systematic investigation: Workplace incident reports facilitate the investigation process by helping HR departments analyze the circumstances of an incident, determine its causes, and take follow-up action.
+• Providing a framework for thorough, systematic investigation: Incident report templates guide HR teams through documenting the facts of an incident, helping investigators analyze circumstances, determine causes and take appropriate follow-up action.

 • Managing and mitigating organizational risk: HR incident reports aid in assessing and managing risks, which is essential for maintaining a safe and productive work environment.